symphonists/search_index/README.markdown

 Synonym matches are case-insensitive.

+## Log viewer

+You can see what your users have searched for on the Search Index > Logs page.
+This lists every unique search.
+A "unique search" is a combination of session and keyword, so if a user searches for the same keyword three times during one session, all three will be logged, but only displayed once in the Logs table.

+Column descriptions:

+* `Date` is the time of the search.
+If a user has searched multiple times, this is the time of the _first_search
+* `Keywords` is the raw keyword phrase the user used
+* `Adjusted Keywords` shows the keyword phrase if it was modified by synonym expansion
+* `Results` is the number of matched entries the search yielded
+* `Depth` is the maximum number of search results pages the user clicked through

 ## Known issues
 * you can not order results by relevance score when using a single Data Source.
 This is only available when using the custom Search Index Data Source